 To quote from their website:

 Similarly to PayPal [….]
 3rd party purchases, using Curve is not a direct purchase from the user’s original card, so the purchases are not covered by Section 75 of the Consumer Credit Act.

 However Curve users are protected by Mastercard chargeback rights where refunds can be provided if goods are damaged, not as described, or the merchant has ceased trading.

 The Curve card is not entirely free, but you may find that you can avoid their fees depending on how you use your card.

 Purchases made in the UK – FREE.
 Remember that Curve means that you can effectively use American Express EVERYWHERE that a prepaid Mastercard would be accepted.

 Purchases made outside the UK – 1% fee.
 This compares with the standard 3% fee on 99% of UK credit and debit cards.

 Cash machine withdrawals in the UK – FREE.
 Yes, you can withdraw cash from a UK ATM and will appear on your Amex or Mastercard as a purchase, earning you miles and points and counting towards any sign-up spend target.

 Cash machine withdrawals outside the UK – £2 fee plus 1% FX fee.
 If the ATM itself charges a fee, as often happens in the USA and some other countries, this will obviously be added on.

-How does this compare to using a card with no FX fees such as the Post Office or Lloyds Avios card?
+How does this compare to using a card with no FX fees?

 In terms of making purchases abroad, you will – purely in terms of £ charged to your card – still get a better deal with the Post Office Platinum Money (free, review) or Lloyds Avios Rewards (£24, review) cards.
 This is because Curve adds a 1% FX fee which those two cards have no FX fee at all.